-Research Development encompasses resources and assistance for finding funding opportunities, crafting competitive proposals, and building skills for all aspects of grant seeking.
+Resources and assistance for Research and Large Center Development encompass finding funding opportunities, crafting competitive proposals, and building skills for all aspects of grant seeking.

 Effective strategies for identifying external funding opportunities for research and scholarly activities transcend searching a database.
 These resources provide a range of approaches and tools that will help make searching for funding more productive and efficient.

 - Sponsor Types